Closing Costs: NYC Condo vs Co-op Buyer’s Guide 2018

 - Mortgage Recording Tax (Condos Only): And the hits just keep on coming for condo purchasers… The mortgage recording tax requires purchasers to pay 1.8% on mortgage amounts under $500,000 and 1.925% on mortgage amounts above $500,000.
 Remember this is the loan amount and not the purchase price.
 Yes, that’s real money out the door and paid upfront which will never be recouped.
 For example, if you bought the average apartment in Manhattan for $2,000,000 (yes that’s is crazy to be the average!), with 20% down, you would be paying 1.925% on the $1,600,000 loan amount or roughly $30,800 for the mortgage recording tax alone.

-- Don’t Forget About Everything Else (Condos & Co-ops): Smaller items such as mortgage fees, appraisals, surveys, move-in deposits, application fees, recording expenses, and incidentals can start to add up.
+- Don’t Forget About Everything Else (Condos & Co-ops): Smaller items such as mortgage fees, appraisals, surveys, move-in deposits, application fees, recording expenses, and incidentals can start to add up as additional closing costs.
 Some of the mortgage fees may also be negotiable so don’t hesitate to ask your bank to see if they’ll be willing to chip in.
 If you don’t ask, you’ll probably never know.

-- Transfer Taxes (New Development Condos Only): This typically only applies if you are buying in a new development in NYC.
+- New York State & NYC Transfer Taxes (New Development Condos Only): This typically only applies if you are buying in a new development in NYC.
 Depending on the strength of the market and demand for the unit, these transfer taxes can be negotiated with the sponsor.
 The New York City Real Property Transfer Tax is 1% of the price if the value is $500,000 or less, or 1.425% if it is more.
-Unfortunately, New York State also has a transfer tax.
+Unfortunately, there is also a NY State transfer tax.
 New York State charges you an additional 0.40% transfer tax on the purchase price.

-Most Common NYC Closing Costs - Condo vs. Co-op
+Most Common NYC Closing Costs - Condo vs Co-op Comparison

 |Mortgage Recording Tax||Yes||No|